opengovsg/postmangovsg-guide/faq/faq-recipients/README.md

 We will not ask you to transfer money through SMS and email.
 Please ignore the messages if any government agency asks you to provide your bank details or transfer money to an account.
 Payment should be done via the government agency's portal.
 When in doubt, you should check with the agency that sent you the message to confirm the authenticity before any action.
 {% endhint %}

-## What is PostmanSG?
+## What is Postman?

-PostmanSG is a multichannel mass messaging service for the Singapore government.
+Postman is a multichannel mass messaging service for the Singapore government.

 These channels are available:\
 1\.
 SMS\